-Research that leads to peer-reviewed publications or presentations demonstrates that a candidate understands the scientific method, and has experience in compiling data and synthesizing it into a clinically meaningful conclusion.
+Research that leads to peer-reviewed publications or presentations demonstrates that a candidate understands the scientific method and has experience in compiling data and synthesizing it into a clinically meaningful conclusion.
 Additionally, research that is relevant to radiology and/or interventional radiology demonstrates a genuine interest and commitment to the specialty.
 This can be an important factor in differentiating several very competitive applicants.
+According to 2023 NRMP data, among the US seniors who match in interventional radiology, the average number of research experience is 4.5 and the average number of abstracts, presentations, and publications is 11.0.

 Number of letters recommended 3-4

-Chair/Chief's letter required?
+Chair/Chief 's letter required?
 No

 Number of letters from within the specialty Minimum 1; 2 is preferable

 Number of letters from external institutions